-biodiversity and native species by restoring and managing rare or declining habitats that support local wildlife species.
+NATIVE HABITAT RESTORATION promotes biodiversity and native species by restoring and managing rare or declining habitats that support local wildlife species.
 For example, Bayer has planted miles of native Hawaiian plants as natural windbreaks on our Molokai farm.

-NATIVE HABITAT RESTORATION promotes Each of our farms follows a SOIL AND WATER CONSERVATION PLAN to reduce erosion and increase water infiltration into the soil.
+Each of our farms follows a SOIL AND WATER CONSERVATION PLAN to reduce erosion and increase water infiltration into the soil.
 Among other efforts, our land management practices include buffer strips, grassed waterways, terracing, sediment basins and contour farming.

 WINDBREAKS AND SHELTERBELTS involve planting one or more rows of trees or shrubs to provide shelter from the wind and protect soil from erosion.

 IRRIGATION CONTROL includes water-efficient drip irrigation, underground pipelines and management practices to control the rate, amount and timing of irrigation water to minimize soil erosion and reduce water loss.
 Bayer uses only recycled R1 water, where available, for irrigation and non-potable water needs.

-MODERN TECHNOLOGIES help us manage our farms more efficiently, successfully and responsibly.
-These include GPS equipment, weather stations, and moisture and temperature probes that enable us to better utilize our water.
+MODERN TECHNOLOGIES enable us to manage our farms more efficiently and successfully and to continue improving our practices as we learn more.
+Modern technologies include GPS equipment, weather stations, moisture and temperature probes and digital tools like GIS and spreadsheet applications to gather, track and analyze data that help us better manage our crop protection efforts.

 All farmers need to be able to manage pests.
 Insects, weeds and diseases can have a devastating effect on crop yield and quality, and farmers need to have a variety of tools available to help control them.

-Like other farmers, Bayer uses Integrated Pest Management (IPM) practices - a system of robust evaluations, careful decision-making and methodical controls-to determine how best to limit pest damage safely, sensibly and economically.
+Like other farmers, Bayer uses Integrated Pest Management (IPM) practices - a system of robust evaluations, careful decision-making and methodical controls - to determine how best to limit pest damage safely, sensibly and economically.
 Many of these practices are commonly used on organic as well as conventional farms.

-An IPM system starts with scouting and considers multiple approaches to protecting a crop: - Physical controls such as barriers or traps can eliminate pests directly. - Biological controls leverage a pest's natural enemies ("good bugs" like ladybugs eating "bad bugs" like aphids). - Chemical controls use modern pesticides in a deliberate and targeted manner.
+An IPM system starts with scouting and considers multiple approaches to protecting a crop:

+- Physical controls such as barriers or traps can eliminate pests directly. - Biological controls leverage a pest's natural enemies ("good bugs" like ladybugs eating "bad bugs" like aphids). - Chemical controls use modern pesticides in a deliberate and targeted manner.

 All of these approaches are used by farmers and land managers to effectively manage pests over the long-term.

+FIELD SCOUTING

-FIELD SCOUTING Just as you monitor your home and yard for problems and pests, farmers keep a close eye on their crops, assessing plant growth, soil moisture, fertility levels, and damage from pests.
+Just as you monitor your home and yard for problems and pests, farmers keep a close eye on their crops, assessing plant growth, soil moisture, fertility levels, and damage from pests.

 At Bayer, our fields are monitored multiple times a week by trained field scouts.
 Among the things they look for are overall plant health, weed populations, beneficial vs. damaging pest populations, and signs of plant disease.

 If there's a problem with plant health, the field scout will evaluate the cause.
 There could be several possibilities, such as non-optimal water or fertility, or damage from pests.

 Once the cause is determined, we evaluate if any action should be taken, and what adjustments may be appropriate.
 If the field scout notices potential pest issues, we analyze whether or not a pesticide application is warranted.
 If it is, the field scout will notify the IPM manager so that the most precise product, with the smallest potential environmental impact, can be used to remedy the situation.
-STEVARDING OUR FARM At Bayer, our stewardship practices include a wide range of tools and methods to reduce crop damage, promote biodiversity and ensure productive, sustainable farms.
-Here are some of the tools we use to care for our farms: